faberuser/kingsraid/README.md

 Data and illustrations are stored in [kingsraid-data](https://github.com/faberuser/kingsraid-data) (required).
 3D model and audio files are in self-hosted Git servers [kingsraid-models](https://gitea.k-clowd.top/faberuser/kingsraid-models) and [kingsraid-audio](https://gitea.k-clowd.top/faberuser/kingsraid-audio) due to their large size (optional).

 **By default**, only the `kingsraid-data` submodule is used to keep the repository size manageable.
-The models and audio submodules are optional and only needed if you want the Models and Voices features.
+The models and audio submodules are optional and only needed if you want the Models and Voices features (total size ~40GB).

 ## Getting Started